-11 must-have features for membership websites (+ Free checklist)
+11 must-have features for membership communities (+ Free checklist)

-Putting together a membership site?
+Putting together a membership community?
 Ensure your website has every feature you need to launch, manage, and grow your business with our checklist of must-haves.

-You’ve been plugging along for some time now and, finally, you’ve got the details of your membership site all worked out.
+You’ve been plugging along for some time now and, finally, you’ve got the details of your membership community all worked out.

 Your membership offer is clear, and you’ve squared away details like: